40 Ways to Recover From Holiday Eating

 Buy a Standing Desk

 Some quick math: Ideally, we all sleep about eight hours a day.
 Most people spend another seven to ten hours sitting at their desk.
 That means most of us spend the overwhelming majority of our time being sedentary.
 One British study found that standing at work burned 50 more calories per hour than sitting.
-Consider this: If you stand for just three hours of your day, in one year you’d expend more than 30,000 extra calories — which amounts to about 8 lbs of fat!
+Consider this: If you stand for just three hours of your day, in one year you'd expend more than 30,000 extra calories — which amounts to about 8 pounds of fat!

 Eat Out, Don't Pig Out

 People tend to eat at restaurants more during the holidays, and this year, it's more likely that you're ordering in from your favorite restaurant.
 That's still a recipe for packing on extra pounds.
 But it doesn't have to be.
 "When dining out, order two appetizers instead of an appetizer and an entrée," says nutritionist Amy Shapiro, MS, RD, CDN, founder of Real Nutrition NYC.
 "This is instant portion control, and usually appetizers are lighter overall."